About the Lab

 Northern Arizona University

-A $13 million shared-use research facility dedicated to microelectronics processing, semiconductor metrology, and hands-on workforce training — open to NAU, external researchers, and industry partners nationwide.
+A $13 million shared use research facility for microelectronics processing, semiconductor metrology, and hands on workforce training, open to NAU members, external researchers, and industry partners nationwide.

 $13M